 What is the Virtual Microscope?

-The Virtual Microscope for Earth Sciences is primarily an Open Educational Resource (OER).
+The Virtual Microscope (VM) for Earth Sciences is primarily an Open Educational Resource (OER).
 The VM project aims to make a step change in the teaching of Earth Sciences by broadening access to rock collections that are currently held in museums, universities and other institutions around the world.
-The virtual microscope allows users to examine and explore minerals and microscopic features of rocks, helping them to develop classiﬁcation and identification skills without the need for high-cost microscopes and thin section preparation facilities.
+The Virtual Microscope allows users to examine and explore minerals and microscopic features of rocks, helping them to develop classiﬁcation and identification skills without the need for high-cost microscopes and thin section preparation facilities.

 We present a wide range of geological samples native to Earth and beyond as a series of collections for easy browsing.
 Our first collection, digitised using JISC funding, featured over 100 rocks from around the UK.
 Other collections include rocks collected by Charles Darwin during his voyage on the Beagle, meteorites derived from outer space, and moon rocks gathered by NASA astronauts.
 We also host collections from several universities, enabling virtual teaching.